-Taking into consideration the Company’s profitability, debt and cash flow level, capital requirements for its future development etc., the Board recommended the payment of a final dividend of RMB0.164 per share for the year ended 31 December 2020.
-Going forward, the Company will continue to strive for enhancing its profitability and shareholders’ return.
+Taking into consideration the Company’s sound business development and strong free cash flow, the Board recommended the payment of a final dividend of RMB0.096 per share for the year ended 31 December 2021, together with an interim dividend of RMB0.120 per share already distributed during the year, total dividend for 2021 amounted to RMB0.216 per share.
+Going forward, the Company will continue to strive for enhancing its profitability and shareholders’ returns.

 Upon the announcement of interim and annual results or major transactions, the Company will generally hold analyst briefings, press conferences, and global conference calls with investors.
 During such conferences, the management of the Company would interact directly with analysts, fund managers, investors and journalists to provide them with relevant information and data of the Company.
 The Company’s management would accurately and thoroughly respond to questions raised by analysts, fund managers, investors and journalists.
 Archived webcast of the investor presentation is also available on the Company’s website to ensure wide dissemination of information and data.